Harmonic fields and the mechanical response of a cellular monolayer to ablation: Declarations

 \section{Declarations}

-\begin{itemize} \item Funding: This work was supported by The Leverhulme Trust (RPG-2021-394) and the Biotechnology and Biological Sciences Research Council (BB/T001984/1). \item Conflict of interest: None \item Ethics approval and consent to participate: Not applicable \item Consent for publication: For the purpose of open access, the authors have applied a Creative Commons Attribution (CCBY) licence to any Author Accepted Manuscript version arising. \item Data availability: All data presented were generated using scripts in the GitHub repository~\cite{Revell_Ablation_jl} . \item Materials availability: Not applicable \item Code availability: In addition to code used to generate results for this paper, found at ~\cite{Revell_Ablation_jl}, the \texttt{VertexModel.jl} code is available on GitHub, specifically in the \texttt{ablation} branch~\cite{Revell_VertexModel_jl_2022}, as is the new \texttt{DiscreteCalculus.jl} package~\cite{Revell_DiscreteCalculus_jl}, which contains all methods and operators described in this paper. \item Author contribution: Conceptualization: OEJ; Methodology: OEJ, CKR; Formal analysis and investigation: OEJ, CKR; Writing - original draft preparation: OEJ; Writing - review and editing: OEJ, CKR; Funding acquisition: OEJ.
+\begin{itemize} \item Funding: This work was supported by The Leverhulme Trust (RPG-2021-394) and the Biotechnology and Biological Sciences Research Council (BB/T001984/1). \item Conflict of interest: None \item Ethics approval and consent to participate: Not applicable \item Consent for publication: For the purpose of open access, the authors have applied a Creative Commons Attribution (CCBY) licence to any Author Accepted Manuscript version arising. \item Data availability: All data presented were generated using scripts in the GitHub repository~\cite{Revell_Ablation_jl} . \item Materials availability: Not applicable \item Code availability: In addition to code used to generate results for this paper, found at ~\cite{Revell_Ablation_jl}, the \texttt{VertexModel.jl} code is available on GitHub, specifically in the \texttt{ablation} branch~\cite{Revell_VertexModel_jl_2026}, as is the new \texttt{DiscreteCalculus.jl} package~\cite{Revell_DiscreteCalculus_jl}, which contains all methods and operators described in this paper.
+All code was written in the Julia language~\cite{bezansonJuliaFreshApproach2017}, making use of the \texttt{DifferentialEquations.jl} library~\cite{rackauckasDifferentialEquationsjlPerformantFeaturerich2017}, and all results visualisations were created with the \texttt{Makie.jl} plotting package~\cite{danischMakiejlFlexibleHighperformance2021} and Scientific Colormaps~\cite{crameri_2023_8409685}. \item Author contribution: Conceptualization: OEJ; Methodology: OEJ, CKR; Formal analysis and investigation: OEJ, CKR; Writing - original draft preparation: OEJ; Writing - review and editing: OEJ, CKR; Funding acquisition: OEJ.

 \end{itemize}

 \begin{appendices}